Citrus-green/FLTD-lib/README.md

 # FLTD-lib
+There is a bug in fltd_data5.
 Maybe this is FLTD lib.
-And specifications may change.  <-In this regard, I will probably use a wrapper structure.
-You should wait for a while.
+specifications may change, so you should wait for a while.
-2021/June/13 update
+2021/June/26 update

 Development environment:
 Visual Studio 2019